annshress/Django-Channels/README.md

 **Note** Channels added to a group expires if their messages expire but disconnect handler will get called nearly allof the time anyway.

-**Note** We suggest you design your applications the same way - rather than relying on 100% guaranteed delivery, which Channels won’t give you, look at each failure case and program something to expect and handle it - be that retry logic, partial content handling, or just having something not work that one time.
+**Note** We suggest you design your applications the same way - rather than relying on 100% guaranteed delivery, which *Channels won’t give you*, look at each failure case and program something to expect and handle it - be that retry logic, partial content handling, or just having something not work that one time.

 # Running with Channels
 We will probably be runningwitho one or more interface servers, and one or more worker servers, connected by some channel layer.